 The child or adolescent assessment addresses a range of childhood issues and concerns.
 These include social, emotional and behavioral problems and learning difficulties at school.
-What about neurological concerns, such as a concussion or mild TBI or other acquired brain injury or possibly learning disabilities and autism.
+Or neurological concerns, such as a concussion or mild TBI or other acquired brain injury or possibly learning disabilities and autism.

-Or what about trauma related issues and concerns, either a single acute trauma like a motor vehicle accident, or the child problems that can surface as a result of more complex or chronic traumas.
-These might also include ongoing, complex traumas, such as those related to other chronic stressors, such as abuse or bullying and/or various family and social stressors.
+Psychological assessments also address trauma related issues and concerns, either a single acute trauma like a motor vehicle accident, or the child problems that can surface as a result of more complex or chronic trauma.
+These might also include ongoing, complex trauma, such as chronic stressors, like abuse or bullying and/or various family and social stressors.

 The psychological assessment explores the multiple factors that often interact to contribute to and maintain the child problem that worries you.
 The assessment becomes

 part of the solution, and is every bit as critical in addressing the child problem, as the interventions that are developed to address it.
 As part of the solution the child